mosip/documentation/docs/Deduplication-and-Manual-Adjudication.md

 # Manual Adjudication
 When biometric duplicates are found in ABIS, MOSIP system sends a request for Manual Adjudication to the Manual Adjudication System via. a queue.
 The system integrator can build the Manual Adjudication System, which would be listening to the MOSIP-to-ManualAdjudication queue for any Manual Adjudication requests and send a response back in the ManualAdjudication-to-MOSIP system after verifying the data.

-The data sent to the Manual Adjudication system is driven by a policy defined in MOSIP.
+The data sent to the Manual Adjudication system is driven by a policy defined in MOSIP and the specification is similar to ABIS identify request.

 ## Request sent to Manual Adjudication System
 ```JSON